Pedro Gil

-Pedro Gil (November 13, 1889 – January 5, 1965) was a Filipino physician, journalist, and legislator.
-Gil served in different distinguished roles - as a labor leader, as a doctor of medicine, as a crusading newspaperman, as a social worker, and as a conscientious legislator.
+Pedro Gil y Hernández (November 13, 1889 – January 5, 1965) was a Filipino physician, journalist, and legislator.
+He served in different distinguished roles—as a labor leader, as a doctor of medicine, as a crusading newspaperman, as a social worker, and as a conscientious legislator.

 Early life

-He was born in Capiz on November 13, 1889, the youngest of the seven children of Pedro Gil Sr., a Spanish government employee in Capiz and Petra Hernandez.
+He was born in the then-town of Capiz (now Roxas City) in Capiz on November 13, 1889, the youngest of the seven children of a French-born Spaniard Pedro Araguez Gil, a government employee in Capiz, and Petra Hernández.
 His mother died when he was hardly six months old, and he was brought to Manila and reared in the home of his sisters in Ermita.
 He was eight years old when his father died.

 Student

-The Gils were not wealthy, and left no fortune to their children.
+The Gils were not wealthy and left no fortune to their children.
 But in spite of their difficulties, his brothers and sisters managed to send him to the Escuela Normal de San Javier, where he completed a commercial course.
 How he was able to do that was a story of hardship and sacrifices.
 To support him through his studies his sisters accepted some sewing work.
 He himself did odd jobs for the school's Jesuit priest and so was exempted from paying tuition fees.

 Gil next enrolled at the San Juan de Letran, where he earned his Bachelor of Arts degree.
 He then proceeded to take up medicine at the University of Santo Tomas, supporting himself by teaching at the Instituto de Burgos in the evening.
 In due time, he finished the course, passed the examination given by the Board of Medical Practitioners, and established a clinic which immediately became popular with the masses of Paco and Ermita.

 Dr. Gil started his political career as a rabid oppositionist.
 Even while he was still a student, he was already closely identified with opposition groups.
 He was an active writer on political subjects and a frequent leader of movements censuring the party then in power for abuses in the government.
 He once led a strike against Meralco.